 Low-emission zone of Clermont-Ferrand

 The central French city of Clermont-Ferrand has introduced low-emission zones as of 1 July 2023.
-For the first year, fines apply only to light commercial vehicles and trucks.
-Tourists traveling by car or motorhome will not have to deal with the mandatory emissions sticker until later in 2024.
+An emissions sticker is needed for motorized vehicles within this zone.
 Locally, the zone is referred to as the low-emission zone of Clermont-Auvergne Métropole, the larger urban area surrounding Clermont-Ferrand.
+Are you visiting other places in France besides Clermont-Ferrand?
+Then check out our list of all French low-emission zones.

 Map of the low-emission zone of Clermont-Ferrand